AdobeDocs/experience-manager-65.en/help/sites-administering/campaignstandard.md

 1. Ensure that the **Enabled** checkbox is selected and then click **Save** to save your changes.

 Congratulations!
 You have completed the integration between AEM and Adobe Campaign Standard!

+## Next Steps {#next-steps}

+With both Adobe Campaign Classic and AEM configured, the integration is now complete.

+You can now learn how to create a newsletter in Adobe Experience Manager by continuing with [this document.](/help/sites-authoring/campaign.md)